asserusama/AT-Macros/README.md

 Contributions are welcome\!
 If you have a feature request, bug report, or want to improve the code, please feel free to contribute.

-Thank you for making AT-Macros better\! 🙌
+Thank you for making ATMacros better\! 🙌